rdkcentral/firebolt-certification-suite/cypress/plugins/testDataProcessor.md

 ### > fetchDataFromFile

-Function to fetch the data from the passed JSON.
+fetchDataFromFile will read the data from the file.

 ##### Params:
 | Param | Definition|